Definition

 Expected Benefits

-• many teams report significant reductions in defect rates, at the cost of a moderate increase in initial development effort
+• many teams report significant reductions in defect rates, at the cost of a moderate increase in an initial development effort

 • the same teams tend to report that these overheads are more than offset by a reduction in effort in projects’ final phases